The Faceless Ones

-The Faceless Ones is the mostly missing eighth serial of the fourth season in the British science fiction television series Doctor Who, which was first broadcast in six weekly parts from 8 April to 13 May 1967.
+The Faceless Ones is the mostly missing eighth serial of the fourth season of the British science fiction television series Doctor Who, which was first broadcast in six weekly parts from 8 April to 13 May 1967.

 In this serial, the Second Doctor (Patrick Troughton) and his travelling companions Jamie (Frazer Hines), Ben (Michael Craze) and Polly (Anneke Wills) arrive at Gatwick Airport where identity-stealing aliens known as the Chameleons have taken refuge after their planet was destroyed, preying on university students by abducting them using the false holiday flight organisation 'Chameleon Tours'.
 It sees the departure of Craze and Wills as Ben and Polly.
 Only two of the six episodes are held in the BBC archives; four remain missing.

 An animated version of the serial from BBC Studios was released on 16 March 2020.
 It became the eighth incomplete Doctor Who serial to receive full-length animated reconstructions of its missing episodes.

 Plot

-The TARDIS materializes on the runway of Gatwick Airport.
-The Second Doctor, Ben, Polly and Jamie emerge only to discover that they are in the path of an oncoming plane.
-They see a security officer coming for them, so they split up to flee him.
-Airport security confiscates the TARDIS after thinking the police are playing a practical joke on them.
-Polly ducks in the Chameleon Tours agency hangar, where she sees Spencer kill another man and report to his superior, Captain Blade.
-Polly flees, and runs into the Doctor and Jamie.
-After telling them what she saw, she brings them to the hangar.
-They examine the body and the Doctor notes that the victim was electrocuted by a weapon that can't possibly exist on Earth at that time.
-They leave to find someone in authority, and Blade captures Polly without the Doctor or Jamie noticing.
-He hides her along with the corpse before Jamie and the Doctor return with sceptical airport authorities.